swetharajan7/StellarRec/README.md

 StellarRec transforms recommendation letters from a manual, repetitive process into an intelligent, scalable system that benefits all stakeholders in the university application ecosystem.

-StellarRec is a productivity and workflow tool designed to save time, reduce friction, and simplify the college application experience.
+StellarRec is an Education App designed to save time, reduce friction, and simplify the college application experience.
 With AI-powered support, student recommendations become streamlined and smart—allowing recommenders to manage letters for multiple universities and applicants without redundancy.
 By centralizing the process, StellarRec not only saves valuable time for students and mentors but also reduces stress, improves acceptance rates, and makes the entire application journey more accessible and transparent.

 ---